lizard-bio/nature-grade-visualization-playground/README.md

 ### 1. Styling Function: `lizard_style()`

-This function applies a BioLizard aesthetic to your ggplot, matplotlib, or seaborn plots.
+This function applies a BioLizard aesthetic to your ggplot, matplotlib, seaborn or plotly plots.
 The aim is to ensure that plots maintain a uniform look, irrespective of whether they were made in R or Python.

 ### 2. BioLizard Color Palettes